SEAF-CS/csiem-marvl/README.md

 ![image](aed-marvl/docs/MARVL-overview.png)

 ## Overview
-csiem-marvl (the Cockburn Sound Integrated Ecosystem Model - Model Assessment, Reporting and Visualisation Library) is an integrated software package for visualizing the model outputs and observational datasets, and evaluating the model performance.
-CDM-marvl uses the `aed-marvl` as the core functions for plotting and evaluating model outputs.
+csiem-marvl (the Cockburn Sound Integrated Ecosystem Model - Model Assessment, Reporting and Visualisation Library) is an integrated software package for visualizing the model outputs and observational datasets, and evaluating the model performance. csiem-marvl uses the `aed-marvl` as the core functions for plotting and evaluating model outputs.
 For the key features and modules of `aed-marvl` the readers are refered to https://github.com/AquaticEcoDynamics/aed-marvl

 ## Repository Organisation
 - `aed-marvl`: core plotting and model performance evaluating scripts and libraries for MARVL;